GoogleChrome/web.dev/src/site/content/en/blog/youtube-media-capabilities/index.md

 to users, encoded in different frame rates, resolutions, and codecs.
-Until recently, web developers had to rely solely on `isTypeSupported()` or `canPlayType()` to determine whether each variant could be played in an individual user’s browser.
+Until recently, web developers had to rely solely on `isTypeSupported()` or `canPlayType()` to determine whether each variant could be played in an individual user's browser.
-While this told the developer whether media could be played at all, it didn’t provide an indication of playback quality, such as whether there would be frame drops or device battery drain.
+While this told the developer whether media could be played at all, it didn't provide an indication of playback quality, such as whether there would be frame drops or device battery drain.
 Without this information, developers either had to create their own heuristics or just assume that if a device could play a